Knowledge · Germany to USA 2026

 5. Infrastructure-prime procurement.
 ENR-ranked primes (Bechtel, Fluor, Jacobs, AECOM, Kiewit, Skanska USA, Granite, Turner, Whiting-Turner).
 Specification into prime's bid or IDIQ vendor.
 PE-licensed engineers in relevant US states.

 The German operator's first task is to identify which of the five is the dominant target.
-The second is to translate the home register into that reader.
+The second is to translate the home-market language into that buyer.
 The four-filter framework, covered at US Procurement Four-Filter Framework, applies across all five with architecture-specific weightings.

 Where MDR, CE-mark, IATF 16949, ITAR, and FedRAMP stop and start.

-The single most-misread boundary for German operators is the assumption that European certification translates into US authorisation.
+The single most-mis-score boundary for German operators is the assumption that European certification translates into US authorisation.
 It does not.
 The boundary is sharp by domain.

 Pharmaceuticals.
 EMA centralised authorisation does not equal FDA approval.
 Boehringer Ingelheim, Bayer Pharmaceuticals, Merck KGaA Healthcare, Stada, Fresenius Kabi, and BioNTech file an IND under 21 CFR 312, run Phase 1-3, and file an NDA (21 CFR 314) or BLA (21 CFR 601).
 The 505(b)(2) pathway can be the right vehicle for an EMA-cleared product.